 • Predictive Analytics: This involves using data to forecast future health events, such as disease risks, helping to personalize preventive care for individual patients

-• By managing tasks that don’t require human touch or clinical judgment, AI enables osteopathic practitioners to deepen their patient relationships and focus on treating the whole person and even to chart during hands on Osteopathic Manipulative Treatment (OMT) procedures, ensuring that technology enhances rather than overshadows the essential human elements of healthcare
+By managing tasks that don't require human touch or clinical judgment, AI enables osteopathic practitioners to deepen their patient relationships and focus on treating the whole person and even to chart during hands on Osteopathic Manipulative Treatment (OMT) procedures, ensuring that technology enhances rather than overshadows the essential human elements of healthcare.
+Current evidence from 2025 reinforces that AI functions best as a collaborative tool rather than a replacement.
+Studies comparing ChatGPT to physician diagnoses show that while AI can perform well on diagnostic tasks, it lacks the contextual understanding, empathy, and hands-on clinical skills essential to patient care.
+The most successful implementations combine AI's analytical capabilities with physicians' clinical judgment, particularly in osteopathic medicine where the whole-person approach and manual medicine techniques remain fundamentally human-centered.

 • Enhanced personalized care by automating routine tasks, allowing physicians to decrease desktop burden and focus on high-touch and high-tech, human-centered care